 1. Information-seeking (Before the sale)

 Before signing up with your company, your client will likely start by seeking information about you off-platform.
-They may visit your social media page, post in a forum, or hopefully set up a product demo.
+They may visit your social media page, post in a forum, or hopefully, schedule a demo.

 Traditionally, when your sales team presented a demo, both the prospect and the sales rep would have minimal information before the call.
 Therefore, both parties needed to wait for the call to learn more, essentially going into the demo blind.

-What’s more, you’re not only educating customers about your product before the call but collecting valuable data and insights you can use when the prospect does schedule an in-person demo.
+What’s more, you’re not only educating customers about your product before the call but also collecting valuable data and insights you can use when the prospect does request a demo that is in-person.